 attendance, retention, and attrition data;

-graduation and dropout data.
+graduation and dropout data, if applicable; and

+in-school and out-of-school suspension rates.

-The applicant shall submit evidence of organizational viability, which shall include but not be limited to effective governance, effective financial management, and compliance with applicable laws and regulations.
+The applicant shall submit evidence of organizational viability, which shall include but not be limited to effective governance, effective financial management, effective implementation of recruitment and retention plans, if applicable, and compliance with applicable laws and regulations.

-The applicant shall provide evidence to demonstrate that the successful school serves a student population similar to the population to be served by the proposed charter, and that the program to be offered at the proposed charter is similar to, or represents a reasonable modification of, the successful school.
+The applicant shall provide evidence to demonstrate that the successful school serves student population(s) similar to the population(s) to be served by the proposed charter, and that the program to be offered at the proposed charter is similar to, or represents a reasonable modification of the successful school.

-Applicants shall provide any other information as required by the Commissioner.
+Applicants shall provide any other information as required by the Department .

-For applicants with a current or previous relationship to a Massachusetts charter school, the Commissioner may consider all information related to such school's performance, including his evaluation in connection with each renewal of its charter.
+For applicants with a current or previous relationship to a Massachusetts charter school, the Commissioner may consider all information related to such school’s performance, including his evaluation in connection with each renewal of its charter.